ns-prodriguez/Journal-week-2/README.md

 # Journal-week-2
 Well, here you have it!
 My own journal of all the things I've done, from September 28 to October 2.
 The parts on this lecture are divided by this:
-  The lectures and things I did on that day.
+1° The lectures and things I did on that day.
+Here, we get the "introduction" of what I did, followed by the talks of that day.
-  The readings of the week.
+2° The readings of the week.
-  The videos of the week.
+3° The videos of the week.
 I hope you understand everything, and if you have any questions, just ask me!
 So, here we go!
-# # September 28
+# September 28

 Today I learned about Todoist, an app in my browser that helps me keep more organized in all of my chores and tasks.
 I also got the opportunity to advance in an assignment of my audio processing class, where I learned how to make a UGen of an Amplifier.